Hantavirus pulmonary syndrome: Management

 Supportive treatment is always performed for HPS.
-The specific form of treatment depends on the phase of the disease and clinical presentation.
+The specific treatment depends on the disease phase and clinical presentation.
 Treatment entails continual cardiac monitoring and respiratory support, including mechanical ventilation, extracorporeal membrane oxygenation (ECMO), and hemofiltration.
 If HPS is suspected, then a person may be preemptively prepared for ECMO upon hospital arrival.
 Since high nAb titers are associated with favorable outcomes, fresh frozen plasma and sera from recovered individuals has been used to treat HPS and lower the case fatality rate.
 No specific antiviral drugs exist for hantavirus infection, but ribavirin and favipiravir have shown varying efficacy and safety.

-Prophylactic use of ribavirin and favipiravir in early infection or post-exposure show some efficacy, and both have shown some anti-hantavirus activity in vivo and in vitro.
-Ribavirin is effective in the early treatment of HFRS with some limitations such as toxicity at high doses and the potential to cause hemolytic anemia.
+Prophylactic use of ribavirin and favipiravir in early infection or post-exposure shows some efficacy, and both have shown some anti-hantavirus activity in vivo and in vitro.
+Ribavirin is effective in the early treatment of HFRS with some limitations, such as toxicity at high doses and the potential to cause hemolytic anemia.
 Anemia is reversible upon completion of ribavirin treatment.
-In some instances, ribavirin may cause excess bilirubin in the blood (hyperbilirubinemia), abnormally slow heart beat (sinus bradycardia), and rashes.
-The administration of ribavirin after the onset of the cardiopulmonary phase of HPS has not shown to be an effective treatment and currently there is no recommendation for the use of ribavirin to treat HFRS or HPS.
+In some instances, ribavirin may cause excess bilirubin in the blood (hyperbilirubinemia), abnormally slow heartbeat (sinus bradycardia), and rashes.
+The administration of ribavirin after the onset of the cardiopulmonary phase of HPS has not been shown to be an effective treatment and currently there is no recommendation for the use of ribavirin to treat HFRS or HPS.

 Favipiravir, in comparison to ribavirin, has shown greater efficacy without anemia as a side effect.
 In hamster models, oral administration of favipiravir twice per day of 100 mg/kg significantly reduced viral load in the blood and antigen load in the lungs.
 Oral administration before viremia prevented HPS, but not after this.
-A number of other approaches have been researched as potential anti-hantavirus treatments, including small-molecule compounds that target the virus or host, peptides, alligator weed, antibodies, and classical antiviral drugs, tested mainly to block hantavirus entry into cells or restrain virus replication.
+Several other approaches have been researched as potential anti-hantavirus treatments, including small-molecule compounds that target the virus or host, peptides, alligator weed, antibodies, and classical antiviral drugs, tested mainly to block hantavirus entry into cells or restrain virus replication.
 Host-targeting medicines are designed to improve vascular function or rebuild homeostasis.